lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 <a name="ManualSetupUploadFiles"></a>
 #### Manual Setup 1: Manually uploading the sample files ####

+In this section you will create a new storage account, and load sample data that will be used later in the module.

 1. In the [Microsoft Azure portal](https://portal.azure.com/), create a new Storage Account.
  1. Navigate New > Data + Storage > Storage Account.
- 2. Provide a globally unique name for the new storage account.
+ 1. Provide a globally unique name for the new storage account.
- 3. Select "_Resource Manager_" for the deployment model.
+ 1. Select "_Resource Manager_" for the deployment model.
  1. Select the "_Standard Locally Redundant_" (Standard-LRS) storage account type.
 	 	>**Note:** Under normal circumstances, you may choose to replicate across regions to support recovery scenarios.
 This lab will not require geo-redundency.

- 5. Create a new _Resource Group_ with a globally unique name.
+ 1. Create a new _Resource Group_ with a globally unique name.
 You will use this same resource group when creating the HDI cluster, SQL Data Warehouse and Data Factory.
  1. Select a location.
 You will use this same location for the other services.
+ 1. Select Pin to Dashboard so you can easily access the storage account in future exercises.
  1. Click **Create**.
+The deployment will complete in about 1-3 minutes.

 	![New storage account](Images/setup-new-storage.png?raw=true "New storage account")

 	_New storage account_

-1. Open Windows Explorer and browse to the module's **Setup** folder.

-1. Right-click **GenerateData.cmd** and select **Run as Administrator** to generate the sample data files and exit the script.
-The files will be generated in **Setup\Assets\logs** using date partitioned folders.

-	> **Note:** Azure Data Factory supports partitioned data.
-You can specify a dynamic folder path and file name for time series data with the "partitionedBy" section when defining the pipeline activities, also using Data Factory macros and the system variables: SliceStart and SliceEnd, which indicate start and end times for a given data slice.
-For example:
-	>
-	> ````JavaScript
-		"folderPath": "partsunlimited/logs/{Year}/{Month}/{Day}",
-		"partitionedBy":
-		 [
-			 { "name": "Year", "value": { "type": "DateTime", "date": "SliceStart", "format": "yyyy" } },
-			 { "name": "Month", "value": { "type": "DateTime", "date": "SliceStart", "format": "MM" } },
-			 { "name": "Day", "value": { "type": "DateTime", "date": "SliceStart", "format": "dd" } }
-		],
-	> ````

-1. Go back to the Azure portal and check if the storage provisioning is complete. **Take note of the storage account name and key values from the settings pane**.
+1. When the storage account has been provisioned, select Access Keys from the Settings blade to copy the storage account key.
-2. > **Note:** You will use the storage key in several steps during this lab.
-It is recommended to copy this to a text file and save in a readily accessible location (ie Desktop).
+	> **Note:** You will use the storage key in several steps during this lab. **Copy this to a text file and save in a readily accessible location (ie Desktop).**

 	![Getting account name and key](Images/setup-storage-key.png?raw=true "Getting account name and key")

 	_Getting account name and key_

 1. Use **Azure Storage Explorer** or the tool of your preference to connect to the new storage account using the account name and key from the previous step.
 	1. On the left pane of _Azure Storage Explorer_, right-click on **Storage Accounts** and select **Connect to Azure Storage...**